hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 ## scheme

-Sets the ’scheme’ this Technique belongs to.
+Sets the `scheme` this Technique belongs to.
 Material schemes are used to control top-level switching from one set of techniques to another.
-For example, you might use this to define ’high’, ’medium’ and ’low’ complexity levels on materials to allow a user to pick a performance / quality ratio.
+For example, you might use this to define `high`, `medium` and `low` complexity levels on materials to allow a user to pick a performance / quality ratio.
 Another possibility is that you have a fully HDR-enabled pipeline for top machines, rendering all objects using unclamped shaders, and a simpler pipeline for others; this can be implemented using schemes.
-The active scheme is typically controlled at a viewport level, and the active one defaults to ’Default’.
+The active scheme is typically controlled at a viewport level, and the active one defaults to `Default`.

 @par
 Format: scheme &lt;name&gt;<br> Example: scheme hdr<br> Default: scheme Default